 Rockefeller Christmas Tree

 If you’re in NYC during the holidays, visiting the tree is a must, but ice skating there should be avoided.
 It’s tiny, expensive, and lines can take up to two hours.
 If you’re really eager to skate there, try going after January 4 – the wait will be shorter and the rates will be cheaper.
 Instead, head over to Central Park’s Wollman Rink.
-It’s bigger, (slightly) cheaper, and boasts an equally magical ambience.
+It’s bigger, (slightly) cheaper, and boasts an equally magical ambiance.

 Other NYC staples: